romain-warnan/missing-albums/README.md

  - `-v`, `--verbose` — Show detail log messages.
  Example: `--verbose`

  - `-y`, `--year` — Missing albums will not be displayed if they were released before this year.
  Example: `--year 2015`

  - `-x`, `--proxy` — If your network uses a proxy to connect to the internet, the uri of the proxy server.
  Example:` --proxy http://123.15.12.1:8081`, `--proxy http://proxy.my-company.com:8080`

- - `-p`, `--path` — The folder in which the program will recursively search for audio files.
+ - `-p`, `--library-path` — The folder in which the program will recursively search for audio files.
  If the path is not specified, the program will search in the current directory.
  Examples: `--path /mnt/audio/music`, `--path "D:\Mes Documents\Music"`
  Default: `.`